ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-esm.md

 When the model completes a run, PBS writes the standard output and error streams to two files inside the _control_ directory: `<jobname>.o<job-ID>` and `<jobname>.e<job-ID>`, respectively.

 These files usually contain logs about _payu_ tasks, and give an overview of the resources used by the job.<br>
-To move these files to the `archive` directory, use the following commmand:
+To move these files to the `archive` directory, use the following command:
 ```
 payu sweep
 ```